Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: The Geodesic Voronoi Diagram

 \begin{lemma} There may be $\Omega(mn^2)$ $3,3$-collapse events. \end{lemma}

 \begin{proof} See Fig.~\ref{fig:lb_voronoi_flips}(b).
-Again we drop points in pairs, but now the bottom of the pit contains $\Omega(n)$ sites $r_1,..,r_h$.
+As in Lemma~\ref{lem:13collapse_lowerbound}, we again we drop points in pairs, but now the bottom of the pit contains $\Omega(n)$ collinear sites $r_1,..,r_h$.
 As the bisector between $p_i$ and $q_i$ moves from left to right, it crosses the vertical bisector between $r_j$ and $r_{j+1}$, collapsing an edge $(u,v)$ of the Voronoi diagram.
 Since both $u$ and $v$ are degree 3 vertices, this is a $3,3$-collapse.
 It follows that every pair of sites $p_i$, $q_i$, generates $\Omega(mn)$ such events.
 The lemma follows. \end{proof}